-The Howard contract was the one that should have snapped Amaro out of whatever loyalty spell he was under.
 The second he offered that catastrophe of a deal, baseball writers all over the country wrote in all capital letters: “ARE THE PHILLIES OUT OF THEIR MINDS?”
 There was no other question.

 Login to Join (0 members)

 Page rendered in 2.8782 seconds, 61 querie(s) executed